Sebb767/DLC/README.md

 DLC
 ===

-Dynamic Library(function) Caller - A small C# Library to call functions in unmanaged libraries (.dll, .so).
+Dynamic Library(function) Caller - A small C# library to call functions in dynamically loaded, unmanaged libraries (.dll, .so).

 Features
 --------